-The big new mode is Eye AF, set to rival Sony's similar feature - something the A6400 offers, with the A9 now offering via firmware update.
+The big new mode is Eye AF, set to rival Sony's similar feature - something the A6400 offers, with the A9 set to follow.
 Switch this on and it automatically recognises a subject, drawing a white box around them.
 For faces it'll lock in to the eyes for precision focus without you needing to do much more than direct your subject.
 We shot some models on a test shoot and the mode worked flawlessly - quickly acquiring focus and producing sublime sharp results.
 There's even an Animal Detection on/off option within this mode, should you be shooting non-human subjects.

-So, will the S1 be enough to draw those away from Sony and DSLR systems with established continuous tracking modes?
-Eye AF alone might be enough, as it's mighty impressive, although the odd slip-up in low-light autofocus is a mark against it.
+Overall, then, the Lumix S1 responds fast, acquires focus fast, has a wide breadth of autofocus modes, and copes pretty well in low-light too.
+Will it be enough to draw those away from Sony and DSLR systems with established continuous tracking modes?
+Eye AF alone might be enough, as it's mighty impressive, although the odd slip-up in low-light is a minor shortcoming.

 - Sensor-based image stabilisation: 6-stop 'Dual Stabilisation' (for both stills and videos)

 - All-new 24.3-megapixel full-frame sensor and Venus Engine